haskell-distributed/distributed-process/documentation.md

 * [distributed-process-azure][distributed-process-azure]: Azure backend for Cloud Haskell (proof of concept)

-One of Cloud Haskell's goals is to separate the transport layer from the *process layer*, so that the transport backend is entirely independent: it is envisaged that this interface might later be used by models other than the Cloud Haskell paradigm, and that applications built using Cloud Haskell might be easily configured to work with different backend transports.
+One of Cloud Haskell's goals is to separate the transport layer from the *process layer*, so that the transport backend is entirely independent.
+In fact other projects can and do reuse the transport layer, even if they don't use or have their own process layer (see e.g. [HdpH][hdph]).

 Abstracting over the transport layer allows different protocols for message passing, including TCP/IP, UDP,